Trshant/stackedit/posts/2019-02-05-bloom-filter.md

 }
  ```

-checking the hashes...
+Lets running the
 ```javascript
 check  =  checkTheHashes(oredhash, hash3);
 console.log(" checking hash \"not me!\" (should be false) : ",check); // false check  =  checkTheHashes(oredhash, hash4);
 console.log(" checking hash \"do me too\" (should be true): ",check); // true
 ```
-Now since i know it works, let me put it all in a class, so I dont pollute the global namespace.
+Now since i know it works, let me do the responsible thing and put it all in a class, so I dont pollute the global namespace.
 ```javascript
 var bloomFilter = {
 	masterHash : null,